 No turning back

-There is another aspect that you need to understand before getting involved in cutover exchange to office 365 migration.
-You should be sure that you don’t want to keep any of the mailboxes on premises.
-This is because cutover migration will transfer every mailbox to the online server and decommission the on-premises mailboxes.
+It is another aspect that you need to ensure before making an Exchange to Office 365 migration plan.
+You have to ensure that you don’t want to keep any of the mailboxes on-premises.
+It is because cutover migration will transfer every mailbox to the online server and decommission the on-premises mailboxes.
 Cutover Migrations are available in Exchange server versions 2003 and above.
-However, this should not be a huge problem since most of the people are using later versions of Exchange.
+However, this should not be a huge problem since most people are using later versions of Exchange.

 Your domain names must match

-If you want to perform cutover migration, you have to add your current domain name to the online server/Office 365.
-You have to prove that you actually own the domain.
+If you want to perform cutover migration, you need to add your current domain name to the online server/Office 365 and prove that you own the domain.
 You have to do this by adding a TXT record to your DNS server.
-The process can be painless or not depending on your experience.
-Since this verification process can take long, make sure you have this sorted before you begin the transfer.
+The process can be painless or not depends on your experience.
+Since this verification process can take a long, make sure you have sorted this before the transfer.

 Subscription for each mailbox

-This is a simple thing that most users forget when they migrate Exchange to Office 365 via the cutover migration method.
+It is a simple thing that most users forget when they migrate Exchange to Office 365 via the cutover migration method.
 We are moving from an on-premises service to a subscription-based service like Office 365.
-Your existing Exchange licenses will not apply to the office 365 client so you need a subscription for each mailbox that you transfer.
+Your existing Exchange licenses will not apply to the office 365 client, so you need a subscription for each mailbox you transfer.

-In conclusion to the cutover migration process, it is recommended that you take a lot of time in your hand before you begin.
-This does not happen in a few hours.
+In conclusion to the cutover migration process, it is recommended that you take a lot of time in your hands before you begin.
+It will not happen in a few hours.
 So keep a weekend aside after you have done the prerequisites.

-Now let us find out how to perform cutover migration to Migrate Exchange to Office 365 manually
+We will move to how to perform Office 365 Cutover migration to migrate Exchange to Office 365 manually.

 Create a Receiving Point